Skip to content

 //nativeLibPath='/build/intermediates/merged_native_libs/release/out/lib'

-generateSourceMapOnly = false // Only generate sourcemap, default is false, path example: /app/build/tmp/ft{flavor}SourceMapMerge-release.zip, ft-plugin:1.3.4 and above versions support
+generateSourceMapOnly = false //Only generate sourcemap, default is false, path example: /app/build/tmp/ft{flavor}SourceMapMerge-release.zip, ft-plugin:1.3.4 and above support

-prodFlavors { // prodFlavors configuration overrides outer settings
+prodFlavors { //prodFlavors configuration will override outer settings

 prodTest {